 Cecilia Kang earned her degrees from the University of Michigan, the University of Southern California, and the University of Toronto.
 She has also participated in professional development residencies at Banff Centre for the Arts (Canada), International Ensemble and Composers Academy for Contemporary Music (Austria) and Internationales Musikinstitut Darmstadt (Germany).
 Her teachers have included Yehuda Gilad, Daniel Gilbert, Joseph Orlowski, Joaquin Valdepenas, Avrahm Galper and Zeng Ming Liao.

-She currently serves as Assistant Professor of Clarinet at Furman University in South Carolina and Artist-in-Residence at Bay View Music Festival in Michigan.
+She currently serves as Associate Professor of Clarinet at Louisiana State University and Artist Faculty at California Orchestra Institute.
 Dr. Kang is a Vandoren and Buffet Crampon Performing Artist and Clinician.